 - The EPD will issue monthly statements to account holders by mails or emails.
 They are required to make payment within 30 days from the issue date of the statement.
-Otherwise, a surcharge on top of the "gate-fee" will become payable. - Different payment methods will be available, e.g., through ATMs, PPS, FPS, post offices and convenient stores, etc.
+Otherwise, a surcharge on top of the "gate-fee" will become payable. - Different payment methods will be available, e.g., through automated teller machines (ATMs), Payment by Phone Service (PPS), Faster Payment System (FPS), post offices, convenience stores, etc.

-3. Suggested calculation and apportionment arrangements for expenditures between PMCs and PWCs on charging by weight

-In general, PWCs use other types of RCVs (i.e., RCVs without rear compactors) such as grab lorries, demountable trucks, and tippers to collect oversized waste or waste in irregular shapes which cannot be wrapped in designated bags (e.g., mattresses, sofas, large metal items, cardboards, etc.) mostly on a special/intermittent basis rather than on a regular basis.
-In most cases, customers of PWCs will pay on a per service basis when using the service.
-Accordingly, we anticipate that PWCs providing services using RCVs without rear compactors should not face serious problems in terms of fee apportionment with customers and cash flow/bad debts.
+3. Suggested calculation and apportionment arrangements for expenditures between PMCs and PWCs on charging by weight In general, PWCs use other types of RCVs (i.e., RCVs without rear compactors) such as grab lorries, demountable trucks, and tippers to collect oversized waste or waste in irregular shapes which cannot be wrapped in designated bags (e.g., mattresses, sofas, large metal items, cardboards, etc.) mostly on a special/ intermittent basis rather than on a regular basis.
+In most cases, clients of PWCs will pay on a per service basis when using the service.
+Accordingly, we anticipate that PWCs providing services using RCVs without rear compactors should not face serious problems in terms of fee apportionment with clients and cash flow/bad debts.